 In the aftermath of Harvey and Irma, kids have heard plenty bits and pieces of panicked conversations among adults about hurricanes.
 Or maybe they’ve caught TV glimpses of past destruction, or there’s yet another storm on the way and they see parents stockpiling their supply of water and batteries.
 All of this can be more than a little bit frightening for young kids.

-So what's a parent to do if a child seems frightened about what may happen with the weather?
-SheKnows caught up with Dr. Paul Coleman, a psychiatrist and expert in the treatment of PTSD, anxiety disorders and grief and author of the book Finding Peace When Your Heart Is in Pieces, to talk about how parents can address these fears.
+So what’s a parent to do if a child seems frightened about what may happen — or has already occurred — with the weather?
+SheKnows spoke with Dr. Paul Coleman, a psychiatrist and expert in the treatment of PTSD, anxiety disorders and grief (and author of the book Finding Peace When Your Heart Is in Pieces), to talk about how parents can address these fears.

 “Parents need to look for signs of anxiety and pay attention to what kids are saying about storms and weather,” Dr. Coleman said.
 “If kids do express fear, parents need to manage that fear in the best way possible.”

 To do this, he offers a simple-to-remember acronym — SAFE — based on four points: